Amphitheatre and theatre of Aventicum

 11 December 2019

-The amphitheater and the theatre and their spectacles were mainly financed by local magistrates and the elite, the system of the so-called euergetism.
+The amphitheater and the theatre and their shows were financed mainly by local magistrates and the elite, the system of the so-called euergetism.
 It was the place to see and to be seen.

 The (provincial) theatre hosted a wide variety of productions, such as mime, pantomime, dance, singing, music, mythological plays and occasionally, perhaps, (Greek) tragedies and comedies.

-The theatre is situated on the site of the ancient Roman town Aventicum near the ruins of the temple, called Cigogne nowadays.
+The theatre was built on the site of the ancient Roman town Aventicum near the ruins of the temple, called “Cigogne” nowadays.

-The amphitheater was in these days located further away from the centre of the Roman city because of a lack of space and close to roads to receive the large crowds
+Those days, the amphitheater was located further away from the centre of the Roman city because of a lack of space, and to be close to roads to receive the large crowds

 The amphitheater showed gladiatorial combats and other spectacles.
 Tens of thousands of spectators were present.
 They were a medium of propaganda as well.

 The statutes of the Gods, the imperial family and the local elite were omnipresent, expressing the (divine) power of Rome and the ruling class.

 The museum shows a reconstruction of the richly decorated amphitheatre on video.

 The museum provides a good overview of the impressive public buildings in this provincial capital of the Roman Empire.
 (Source and further information: www.aventicum.org).